What happened to Duncan Alexander Burrell Gordon? - NewsBreak

 “We have contacted the family and recycling operation about this matter.
 We are unable to issue a conventional death certificate in this matter.
 State regulations require another remedy for the family to get closure because there is no body.
 The family has been made aware of the process,” the coroner said in his report.

 “My office is closing our investigation of [a] missing person.
-We will not be commenting on any questions because other agencies are investigating,” he said.4 women allege sexual assault by ICE detention center nurse
+We will not be commenting on any questions because other agencies are investigating,” he said.

-Spartanburg County Sheriff’s Office is still investigating what happened to Alex as a missing person’s case.
+Spartanburg County Sheriff’s Office is still investigating what happened to Alex Burrell Gordon as a missing person’s case.

 Comments / 1